You Read That Right- I Went To Afghanistan, Voluntarily

 Stoned & Teetering On The Great Wall Of Balkh, Khoja Parsa Mausoleum & A Visit To A Zoroastrian Cave

 Balkh Walls: The ancient town of Balkh is surrounded by fortified walls, on average about 30 feet high.
-At that point I was beyond happy to have gotten high before exploring the narrow, and in places crumbling walls of the capital of the ancient Kingdom of Bactria.
+At that point, I was beyond happy to have gotten high before exploring the narrow, and in places crumbling walls of the capital of the ancient Kingdom of Bactria.

 After we came back down, from the wall that is, we were invited in for more hashish by some squinty-eyed, bushy-bearded, and blazed men in turbans (you know, like the men in Turbans your Mom warned you about in high school).
 We politely declined, citing that we’d already hit the hash pipe.
-The men smiled, waved, and gave us a warm ‘khoda hafez‘
+The men smiled, waved, and gave us a warm ‘khoda hafez‘.

 Shrine of Khoja Parsa: In the middle of the Central Park in Balkh sits the Mausoleum to the late Abu Nasr Parsa, an important spiritual leader in Herat in the 1400’s.
-It is believed his tomb is here at the shrine, however, it’s never been proven by researches that the tomb is actually here.
+It is believed his tomb is here at the shrine, however, it’s never been proven by researchers that the tomb is actually here.

 Just next to the Mausoleum to Khoja Parsa is the Shrine to the tomb of Rabia Balkhi- a famous Persian poet who was locked in a basement by her own brother after finding out she had been having an affair.
-She wrote her most famous and well known poem in her own blood on the walls of the basement as she was dying.
+She wrote her most famous and well-known poem in her own blood on the walls of the basement as she was dying.

 Visiting An Ancient Zoroaster Cave: Zoroaster, who founded the religion of Zoroastrianism was in fact born in Balkh.
 One of the oldest caves that the religion was practiced in is located on the side of a main road near the ancient walls of Balkh, with a sign placed right in front of it.